Fakrex/seo-crawler/README.md

 # seo-crawler
-Seo tool to get search results in json for different search engines.
+Seo tool for recieve search results in json for different search engines.
-It is utility based on phantomjs and module architecture on CommonJS
+This utility based on phantomjs and module architecture on CommonJS